-As transcription factor Sp1 contribute to the promoter activity of STC2, then we further confirmed the role of Sp1 in the expression of STC2.
+Since transcription factor Sp1 contributes to the promoter activity of STC2, we confirmed the role of Sp1 in the expression of STC2.
 In STC2 low expressing HEK293T and NCM460 cells, overexpression of Sp1 could enhance the protein expression of STC2 (Figure 6A and B).
-And in STC2 high expressing HT29 and SW480 cells, knocking down the expression of Sp1 also decreased the expression of STC2 (Figure 6C and D).
-These results were consistent with the promoter regulation in Figure 5.
+In STC2 high expressing HT29 and SW480 cells, knocking down the expression of Sp1 decreased the expression of STC2 (Figure 6C and D).
+These results are consistent with results on promoter regulation shown in Figure 5.

 DISSCUSION